mhergon/MPMoviePlayerController-Subtitles/README.md

 ## License

-AFNetworking is released under the MIT license.
+MPMoviePlayerController-Subtitles is released under the MIT license.
 See LICENSE for details.